 Alcohol is the most commonly used drug in the world.
 It comes in a variety of types, with all alcoholic drinks containing the chemical ethanol.
 Formed as a by-product of the fermentation of sugar and yeast, alcohol is often created from foods including potato, barley, molasses, wheat and maize.

 The concentration of alcohol varies depending on its type.
 Lighter drinks such as cider and beer typically contain up to 5% alcohol, wine up to 14% and spirits such as whiskey and vodka typically as high as 40%.

 Alcohol is heavily tied with social activities in most countries, and the UK is no exception.
 Known as binge drinking culture, alcohol is a staple for most adults on nights out to clubs, bars and pubs.
 In many cases on such nights out, ‘pre-drinking’ is done before leaving the house to help build a buzz and save money.
 On the night out itself, excessive amounts of alcohol are often consumed in the form of shots of spirits and rounds of other drinks.

 It’s also common for alcohol to be consumed in private, however.
-‘Solo drinking’ is something many teens and adults in the UK do each week, and this type of behaviour can be just as destructive and detrimental to health and wellbeing as binge drinking with friends and others in towns and cities across the country.
+‘Solo drinking’ is something many teens and adults in the UK do each week, and this type of behaviour is a sign of alcohol addiction can be just as destructive and detrimental to health and wellbeing as binge drinking with friends and others in towns and cities across the country.